aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: charset

       Read-only property that specifies the *encoding* for the request's BODY.

       The value is parsed from the *Content-Type* HTTP header.

       Returns :class:`str` like ``'utf-8'`` or ``None`` if no *Content-Type* header present in HTTP headers or it has no charset information.

+   .. attribute:: content_disposition

+      Read-only property that specified the *Content-Disposition* HTTP header.

+      Instance of :class:`ContentDisposition` or ``None`` if no *Content-Disposition* header present in HTTP headers.

    .. attribute:: history